Bylaws of the College Assembly in the College of Liberal Arts and Sciences

 - The CAC shall review and approve programs of interdepartmental majors.

-- The CAC shall review, approve, and transmit to the dean, programs/majors leading toward the degree of Bachelor of Applied Science, Bachelor of Arts, Bachelor of General Studies, Bachelor of Fine Arts, or Bachelor of Science.
-Detailed requirements, and any changes therein, must be submitted to the Committee on Undergraduate Studies and Advising and approved by the CAC before they become effective.
+- The Committee on Undergraduate Studies and Advising shall review, approve, and transmit to the dean, programs/majors leading toward the degree of Bachelor of Arts, Bachelor of General Studies, Bachelor of Fine Arts, or Bachelor of Science.
+Detailed requirements must be submitted to the Committee on Undergraduate Studies and Advising and approved before they move on to a final review by the Provost's Office.

 C. For the establishment of the requirements of graduate degrees offered by departments or programs in the College, the following rules shall apply: